 Something to consider: many students say they choose their university because they have a chance to apply for a post-study work visa after graduation.
 Canada, the UK, the US, Australia and New Zealand are a few of the English-speaking countries that offer these visas (but not sure you'll find a free university there!).

 Possibly the most well-known scholarship is the highly competitive and merit-based Fulbright Foreign Student Program for graduate-level studies.
-But did you know you don't always need to be the most academic in your class, nor the most athletic, to win a scholarship?
+But there are a lot more than that, so you don't need to be the most academic in your class, nor the most athletic.

 A scholarship's criteria can be merit-or needs-based.
 It can also be dependent on your nationality, your major or even your gender.
 Don't believe it?
 Google "weird scholarships" to see how you could turn your passion for a plant-based diet or working underwater into funding for school.

 Scholarships do require a lot of paperwork, and this can be a hassle that discourages many people.
 But it's worth the trouble.
 There's no limit to how many scholarships you can apply for and it can be a great way to pay for schooling.